 - Mixed Cell Reference in Excel

-Using the correct type of Cell Reference in excel in a particular scenario will save a lot of time and effort and make the work much easier.
+Using the correct type of Cell Reference in a particular scenario will save time and effort and make the work much easier.

 #1 – Relative Cell Reference in Excel

-When we refer cells like this, we can achieve it with any of the two cell reference types in excel: absolute and relative.
-The demarcation between these two distinct reference types is the different inherent behavior when you drag or copy and paste them to different cells.
-Relative Cell references can alter themselves and adjust as you copy and paste them; absolute references contrarily do not.
-In order to successfully achieve results in Excel, it is critical to be able to use relative and absolute cell references in the right way.
+When we refer to cells like this, we can achieve it with any of the two cell reference types in Excel: absolute and relative.
+The demarcation between these two distinct reference types is the different inherent behavior when you drag or copy and paste them into different cells.
+Relative Cell references can alter themselves and adjust as you copy and paste them; absolute references do not.
+Therefore, to successfully achieve results in Excel, it is critical to be able to use relative and absolute cell references in the right way.

 How to effectively use Relative cell reference in Excel?

-To be able to comprehensively understand the versatility and usability of this amazing feature of Excel, we will need to look at a few practical examples so as to grasp its true value.
+To comprehensively understand the versatility and usability of this amazing feature of Excel, we will need to look at a few practical examples to grasp its true value.